Sasitharani/trainingWebsite/README.md

 #00BFFF (deep sky blue)

-format of the quiz to be uploaded
+format of the quiz to be uploaded create a similar intermediate level 10 questions in the following format  follow the format the spaces as well as the case give options of your choice

-What is the capital of France?
-a) Paris
-b) London
-c) Berlin
-d) Madrid
-ans) Paris

-Which planet is known as the Red Planet?
+This is the question?
-a) Earth
+a)
-b) Mars
+b)
-c) Jupiter
+c)
-d) Venus
+d)
-ans) Mars
+ans)